-On-page editing is what you see when accessing the edit view in Optimizely Content Management System (CMS).
-From here you can instantly start editing content; the areas that are available for editing are highlighted.
-The available areas depend on how the page type was defined and each area is set up with a property type which controls what you can do with each area.
+You see on-page editing when accessing the edit view in Optimizely Content Management System (CMS).
+From here, you can start editing content; the areas available for editing are highlighted.
+The available areas depend on how the page type was defined, and each area is set up with a property type that controls what you can do with each area.
 One area can, for example, have an image property type and is intended for images; another area can have a page description property and is intended for text describing the page.
 This means that you will have different editing options when clicking an area, depending on the area's type of property.
 Typically for a page, you can edit page name, description, the main editorial area, and perhaps a content area with blocks.

-- Select the page to edit from the page tree in the navigation pane.
+- Select the page to edit from the page tree in the navigation panel.

-- Click an area to edit (property names will be displayed on mouse-over).
+- Click an area to edit (property names are displayed on mouse-over).

 - At any time, you can access the preview option at the top to see what the published version will look like.

-- When done, publish the content or apply any of the other options described in Publishing and managing versions.
+- When done, publish the content or apply other options described in Publish and manage versions.

-The on-page editing view contains a number of properties which are reached by scrolling to the very top of the page with the wheel on your computer mouse.
-These are called basic info properties and can be used to add a simple address, set access rights for a page or to change the name in the URL and so on.
+The On-Page Editing view contains several properties that are reached by scrolling to the very top of the page with the wheel on your computer mouse.
+These are called basic info properties and can be used to add a simple address, set access rights for a page to change the name in the URL, and so on.

-Not all properties are available in the on-page editing view; to see all properties, switch to the All properties editing view.
+Not all properties are available in the on-page editing view; to see all properties, switch to the All Properties view.